Calls for proposals

 • Charlène Boumendil, IGH

 Nuclear pore complexes are the only gateway between the nucleus and the cytoplasm in interphase cells.
 In particular, they mediate mRNA export, a process necessary for gene expression.
-Preliminary results in our group indicate that chromatin organization regulates nucleocytoplasmic transport dynamics of proteins.
-Whether chromatin organization might also affect mRNA export dynamics is however unknown.
-To address this question, we will develop SPEED-SMLM, an approach to track the nuclear translocation of single messenger RNAs at millisecond rates in the context of super-resolved nuclear pore complexes.
-This will allow us to measure mRNA export speed, penetration into the nuclear pores, and/or the percentage of abortive mRNA export events upon chromatin state modulations.
+Preliminary results from our group indicate that chromatin organization regulates the dynamics of nucleocytoplasmic protein transport.
+However, it is unknown whether chromatin organization might also affect the dynamics of mRNA export.
+To address this question, we will develop SPEED-SMLM, an approach to track the nuclear translocation of individual messenger RNAs at millisecond resolution within super-resolved nuclear pore complexes.
+This will allow us to measure mRNA export speed, penetration into the nuclear pores, and/or the percentage of abortive mRNA export events in response to changes in chromatin state.

 • Fabrice Caudron, IGMM